 The whole plant is edible, including leaves, flowers and bulbs however I have used only leaves in this recipe.
 If you have ramps with bulbs use them instead of onion in this recipe.

 If you have no access to fresh wild garlic, you can find it on food markets in the season or you can also grow your own ramp.
-Alternatively, grow other low-carb vegetables that can be used instead of ramp, like sage for example.
+Alternatively, grow other low-carb vegetables that can be used instead of ramp, like sage or broccoli to make broccoli pasta.

 Cooking with ramp (wild garlic)

 Once you get your leaves of bear’s garlic at home, wash them thoroughly to remove any soil or dust.
 I like to use 5 hand fulls each time I cook which looks like quite a lot but it shrinks considerably after cooking.
 When you clean the wild garlic, line up the leaves so they are easier to cut.
 You can also mix it with other herbs like spinach, green onion, wild rocket or arugula.

 What are the health benefits of wild garlic?

 Wild garlic belongs to the same family as garlic, onions, shallots, scallions, chives or leeks

 As Its name and smell suggest, its medicinal properties will be similar to garlic.
 While garlic is known for its antibacterial, antiviral and antibiotic properties it may also help reduce blood pressure.
 Wild garlic, on the other hand, is the most effective in lowering blood pressure (1) when compared to other types of garlic.

 Wild ramp is rich in nutrients and may reduce inflammation and promote weight loss (2)

 Packed with vitamins, minerals, iodine, and other healthy substances, wild garlic is actually a mild natural antibiotic that can also cleanse the digestive tract from unwanted parasites.